The Best State Parks Near Orlando

 Lake Louisa State Park

-A quick 30-minute drive to the west of Orlando will have your family enjoying time at Lake Louisa State Park.
+A quick 30-minute drive to the west of Orlando will allow your family to enjoy time at Lake Louisa State Park.
 There are three lakes within this park.
 They are Lakes Dixie, Hammond, and Louisa.

 Your family will love paddleboarding, canoeing, or kayaking on any of these lakes.